Lumpy skin disease

 The transmission of LSD virus is not completely understood.

 The main route of transmission between animals is thought to be mechanical transmission by arthropod vectors such as biting flies, mosquitoes and possibly ticks.

-Direct contact between infected animals is considered to play a minor or negligible role in virus transmission.
+Direct contact between infected animals is considered to play a minor role in virus transmission.

 Infected bulls can excrete the virus in semen and experimental transmission has been demonstrated.

 The role of fomites (inanimate objects that could carry the virus) in transmission is unknown, though it is thought that contaminated equipment (e.g. re-used hypodermic needles) may contribute to virus spread.

 - infected arthropod vectors are prevalent

 - a naïve susceptible population exists (as it does in Australia)